 2. Jacksonville Beach

 Jacksonville Beach is less than two hours away from Gainesville.
 If you are looking for beaches near Gainesville, FL, to fish at, this is the one of the best.
-The famous fishing pier stretches out an entire mile from the shore, the boardwalk is a favorite spot to explore after a day at the beach, and the sand is soft.
-Whether you are looking to surf or swim, there is something for everyone at this beach!
+The famous fishing pier stretches out a quarter of a mile from the shore, the boardwalk is a favorite spot to explore after a day at the beach, and the sand is soft.
+Whether you are looking to surf, swim, or stroll, there is plenty to enjoy about this beach!

 3. Neptune Beach